emmacadavra/ci-portfolio1-spc/README.md

 ## **Future-Enhancements**

-As this is my first major project as part of [Code Institute's Full Stack Software Development Diploma](https://codeinstitute.net/full-stack-software-development-diploma/), I am limited by the current scope of my knowledge.
+As this is my first major project as part of [**Code Institute's Full Stack Software Development Diploma**](https://codeinstitute.net/full-stack-software-development-diploma/), I am limited by the current scope of my knowledge.

 If I had more time to develop my knowledge for the purposes of this project, I would see the following enhancements made: